Wednesday, 31 October 2012

 It was a hot and humid climb, steady and sticky, but rewarded at the top by lunch in a local couple’s house, like our homestay but less tarted-up, more real, where an open fire burnt on a concrete pad, pork hung in the smoke above it, the boards were bare and the only light came through the doors.
 They made us welcome, the food was good and hot, and the rice wine generously shared.

 Then we headed downhill, following a treacherous footpath over streams and rocks, through the fields, past more houses with duck ponds full of fish.
-We all slipped and slithered, and some of us fell, and one of us hurt his elbow really badly, but the sun was out and the ricefields so luminously green and neat and beautiful that it was worth all the drama; and when we got to the bottom, the villagers were all busy in the fields with the mobile thresher like something out of a Thomas Hardy novel, but with cone hats and plastic sandals, and with buffaloes and jungly limestone peaks in the background.
+We all slipped and slithered, and some of us fell, and one of us hurt his elbow really badly, but the sun was out and the ricefields were so luminously green and neat and beautiful that it was worth all the drama.
+When we got to the bottom, the villagers were all busy in the fields with the mobile thresher, like something out of a Thomas Hardy novel, but with cone hats and plastic sandals, and with buffaloes and jungly limestone peaks in the background.
 It was a great day, real and authentic, and with a bit of excitement too – plus Moc the dog came with us the whole way.
 Excellent experience.

-Sunday 21 October 2012
+Sunday, 21 October 2012

 On the road